GOliviero92/GOliviero92/README.md

 A **multilingual** and talented **teamworker** from Italy, with extensive experience in customer service and support, who would like to jump-start her career in **data analysis and business development**.

 ### Education 📖
-- Currently studying *ML & Data Science* at Integrify Oy
+- Currently studying *Machine Learning & Data Science* at Integrify Oy
 - Master's Degree in *Iternational Business & Development* (University of Parma, Italy)
 - Bachelor's Degree in *Foreign Languages & Cultures* (University of Parma, Italy)